kimboslice99/chat/README.md

   -readlimit int
         Maximum message size in MB. (default 1) -signaling
-        Advertise to client, we provide RTC signaling. (default false)
+        Advertise to client, we provide RTC signaling.
 ```

 ## How to build